douglasgreen/outlines/computing/programming_languages/javascript.md

 ### Basic Concepts of MVC, MVVM Patterns

 -   MVC (Model-View-Controller): This is a design pattern that separates an application into three interconnected components.
 The Model represents the data, the View displays the data (UI), and the Controller links the Model and the View.
 It's widely used in web applications to separate internal representations of information from the ways information is presented to and accepted from the user.
 -   MVVM (Model-View-ViewModel): This pattern supports two-way data binding between View and ViewModel.
 This leads to automatic propagation of changes, making the state of ViewModel reflect the View.
-It\'s used heavily in frameworks like Angular.
+It's used heavily in frameworks like Angular.

 ### Introduction to Node.js

 Node.js is not a framework or library, but a runtime environment for executing JavaScript on the server side.
-It\'s built on Chrome\'s V8 JavaScript engine and enables developers to use JavaScript to write command-line tools and server-side scripting.
+It's built on Chrome's V8 JavaScript engine and enables developers to use JavaScript to write command-line tools and server-side scripting.
 Node.js uses an event-driven, non-blocking I/O model, making it lightweight and efficient.
 Its package ecosystem, npm, is the largest ecosystem of open source libraries in the world.

 In summary, JavaScript frameworks and libraries offer diverse solutions for different needs in web development, with MVC and MVVM providing architectural blueprints for organizing code.
-Node.js extends JavaScript\'s reach to server-side programming, further broadening the scope of what can be achieved with JavaScript.
+Node.js extends JavaScript's reach to server-side programming, further broadening the scope of what can be achieved with JavaScript.

 ## Front-End Development Best Practices

 Front-end development in JavaScript, particularly when building web applications, involves a wide array of practices and principles aimed at creating an effective, accessible, and efficient user experience.
-Let\'s discuss some best practices in relation to the key topics:
+Let's discuss some best practices in relation to the key topics:

 ### Responsive Design Principles

 1. Fluid Layouts: Use CSS frameworks like Bootstrap or Flexbox to create fluid layouts that adapt to different screen sizes.
-2. Media Queries: Employ media queries in CSS to apply different styles based on the device\'s characteristics, like its width, height, or orientation.
+2. Media Queries: Employ media queries in CSS to apply different styles based on the device's characteristics, like its width, height, or orientation.
 3. Scalable Images and Videos: Ensure that media content scales correctly within different viewports to maintain design integrity and user experience.
 4. Mobile-First Approach: Start designing for smaller screens first, then progressively enhance the design for larger screens.
 This approach often results in cleaner, more performance-oriented designs.